awalkaday/exhibition/README.md

-# Simulation of a 2-in-1 Exhibition
+# Simulations of a 2-in-1 Exhibition

 ## Simulation #1
 ### *Leave your marks on my exhibitions (2025)*